pasmopy/breast_cancer/transcriptomic_data/README.md

   ```

     **type** :
-    You can choose `clinic` or `subtype`.
-If you specify `clinic`, refer to `"TCGA Study Abbreviation"_clinic.csv`, and if you specify `subtype`, refer to `"TCGA Study Abbreviation"_subtype.csv` to select the patient.
-In order to select each one, you need to run outputclinical() or outputsubtype() before running this code.
+    You can choose `clinical` or `subtype`.
+If you specify `clinical`, refer to `"TCGA Study Abbreviation"_clinical.csv`, and if you specify `subtype`, refer to `"TCGA Study Abbreviation"_subtype.csv` to select the patient.
+In order to select each one, you need to run outputClinical() or outputSubtype() before running this code.

     **ID** :
     Column name that contains the patient's ID (ex.
 TCGA-E2-A14U, TCGA-E9-A1RC, ...) in the .csv file referenced by "type".